RocketChat/Rocket.Chat/.changeset/five-suns-tickle.md

 '@rocket.chat/meteor': minor
 ---

-Added `Recent` button on the new sidebar Search section to replicate the previous behavior of focusing the search bar - show recent chats.
+Adds `Recent` button on the new sidebar Search section to replicate the previous behavior of focusing the search bar - show recent chats.